wordofwarning/wordofwarning.org/current/2025-emergency/index.md

 #### Entry
 Pay What You Decide: there's no ticketing, just turn up and donate by cash or card.

-Times: Saturday 27 September 2025, from Noon to 10pm (turn up at any time, last show starts *~9.30pm*).<br>*NB* some artists have breaks on an ad hoc basis, some works have a short duration, some have limited capacity on a first-come first-served basis, and some occur at the same time — so you will not be able to see everything.
+Time: Saturday 27 September 2025 from Noon to 10pm (last entry at 9.30pm).<br>*NB* some artists have breaks on an ad hoc basis, some works have a short duration, some have limited capacity on a first-come first-served basis, and some occur at the same time — so you will not be able to see everything.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester M15 6JA.

 #### Access
-Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>*NB* one works is suitable only for audiences aged 18+
+Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>*NB* one Afternoon work is only suitable for 18+

-Content Warnings: some works involve interaction and/or participation; specific warnings listed [here](/warnings).
+Content Warnings: some works involve interaction and/or participation; specific warnings will be listed [here](/warnings) *about* a fortnight before.

-Features: 25 Live Art & contemporary performance works with varied content.<br>*NB* multiple spaces are in use throughout the building on the ground/first/second floors, and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.
+Features: 25 Live Art & contemporary performance works with varied content.<br>*NB* multiple spaces on the ground/first/second floors are in use, and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>